top of page

 History:

-The shallow and treacherous Sound of Harris may only be a relatively distance from Harris to Berneray and North Uist but the current ferry crossing takes an hour to cover the nine nautical miles and involves some hairpin course changes along the way.
+The shallow and treacherous Sound of Harris may only be a relatively distance from Harris to Berneray and North Uist but the current ferry crossing takes an hour to cover a course stretching nine nautical miles and involves numerous hairpin course changes along the way.

 The islands of Harris and North Uist were always traditionally connected by the 'Uig Triangle' ferry, using the termini at Tarbert and Lochmaddy respectively.
 This crossing of almost two hours duration meant that for many years there would only be one, perhaps two crossings available each day - and the majority of those would be routed via Uig on Skye, doubling the journey time in the process.
 A direct service, bypassing Skye was available – a passenger ferry called Endeavour of Berneray offered the service before being replaced by a new vehicle service in 1996.
 The service was entrusted to CalMac to run and the operator of the Endeavour of Berneray joined the crew of the new service which opened with the 1820 sailing from Berneray on 8th June, returning from Leverburgh at 1935.